 4. It Offsets (Some) Risk

-Negative balance protection is an invaluable tool for any trader looking to protect themselves from unexpected losses while still being able to take calculated risks.
+Protection is an invaluable tool for any trader looking to protect themselves from unexpected losses while still being able to take calculated risks.

 It allows them to develop new strategies over time without fear of financial ruin if those experiments fail or their predictions turn out wrong.